micmejia/bible-dump/NKJV/John/John 7.md

 The world cannot hate you, but it hates Me because I testify of it that its works are evil.

 ###### 8
 You go up to this feast.
-I am not [^b]yet going up to this feast, for My time has not yet fully come."
+I am not yet going up to this feast, for My time has not yet fully come."

 ###### 9
 When He had said these things to them, He remained in Galilee. ## The Heavenly Scholar